TritonDataCenter/manta-marlin/docs/index.md

 * flesh out maggr
 * apache2json?
-* Crazy idea #1: eliminate the worker by writing a library to lookup input objects and dispatch them to the next phase.
+* Crazy idea #1: eliminate the supervisor by writing a library to lookup input objects and dispatch them to the next phase.
 Have muskie do this for phase 0, and agents do this for subsequent phases.
 (Should this be a service instead of a library?)